mathigon/textbooks/content/functions/content.md

 | 6 |  | even |
 | -6 |  | even |

 The input set for the first example is {14, 3, 11, 6, -6}.
 Note that these numbers don’t have to be in order from least to greatest.
 The output set for this example is {even, odd}.
-Notice the elements even and odd are not repeated.
+Notice that we only list even and odd *once* in our output set.

 These input and output sets have special names.
 The complete set of all possible inputs is called [__domain__](gloss:domain).
 Similarly,  [__range__](gloss:range) is the set of all possible output values.
 We use the same curly brace notation in the example above.
 Sometimes we use inequalities to communicate domain and range.
 We will look at this in more detail later.
 Use the tabs to answer the questions below.